Alignment

 Influence of alignment on the optical throughput.

 Anyone who has used an electron microscope or looked down an optical microscope realizes the ability to align and focus the (electron) optical system is critical to achieving the sharpest images.
-During cathodoluminescence (CL) microscopy experiments, it uses both the electron optics of the scanning (transmission) electron microscope (SEM or STEM) and the light optics of the CL detector; and each must be aligned well.
-Even more importantly, the two optical systems and samples need to be co-aligned precisely to collect the sharpest CL maps, spectra, and emission patterns.
-As seen in the example spectrum (collected with the Monarc™ system), misalignment as few as tens of microns in a single axis leads to a significant reduction in performance.
-In other CL systems, a misalignment of just a few micrometers can prevent meaningful data from being collected at all.
+Cathodoluminescence (CL) microscopy experiments use both the electron optics of the scanning (transmission) electron microscope (SEM or STEM) and the light optics of the CL detector, and each must be aligned well.
+The two optical systems and samples must be co-aligned precisely to collect the sharpest CL maps, spectra, and emission patterns.
+As seen in the example spectrum (collected with the Monarc® system), misalignment of as few as tens of microns in a single axis significantly reduces performance.
+In other CL systems, a misalignment of just a few micrometers can prevent meaningful data from being collected.

-In the following section, learn why optical alignments are so important and the ways to adjust a system to capture the best results.
-For Monarc users, the system includes independent methods that automatically perform the alignment step without the need for user input.
-The following section is useful to develop understanding but, for the practicalities of collecting optimized results, proceed to the instructions for the Monarc system
+In the following section, learn why optical alignments are so important and how to adjust a system to capture the best results.
+The system includes independent methods for Monarc users that automatically perform the alignment step without user input.
+The following section is useful for developing understanding, but proceed to the Monarc system's instructions for the practicalities of collecting optimized results.

 For TEM